sobebarali/magic-math/README.md

 # With Docker
 docker run -p 8080:8080 -e PORT=8080 magic-math-api

-# With Docker Compose (edit the PORT in docker-compose.yml)
+# With Docker Compose
+# Edit the ports section in docker-compose.yml:
+# ports:
+#   - "8080:5000"
+# And then run:
+docker-compose up -d
 ```

+> **Note**: In the current configuration, the Docker Compose setup uses port 5001 on the host machine to avoid conflicts with port 5000, which is commonly used by other services.

 ## Running Tests